cubyn/trust-env/README.md

 import dotenv from 'dotenv';
 import TrustEnv from 'trust-env';

-// Or whatever the way env variables are injected dotenv.config();
+// Or whatever the way env variables are injected in Node process dotenv.config();

 // Contract for declaring and validating variables to be used